cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_dashboard_login.md

 The top of the window displays your user name.
 You can also access the Settings tab (OpenStack dashboard — Settings tab) or sign out of the dashboard.

+## Region selection

+The Cloud Platform is currently available in multiple <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.region}}">regions</a>

+* **AustraliaSouthEast**: Melbourne, Australia
+* **AustraliaEast**: Canberra, Australia

+Resources can be created in either region and regions can be linked together with VPNs

+To change the region you are working in, use the drop down list in the top left corner of the dashboard to select which region you want to operate against.

 ## Project tab

 Projects are organizational units in the cloud and are also known as tenants or accounts.
 Each user is a member of one or more projects.
 Within a project, a user creates and manages instances.